PabloAlvarado/reviewlfm/README.md

 # reviewlfm
-Article about LFMs in kernel and state-space formalism.
+Article about LFMs in kernel and state-space formalism - and optimal control with them.